prasadnarwadkar/DjangoExample/README.md

 - Uses basic support for auth using the `django.contrib.auth` and `accounts` apps.
 ## Sqlite3 Reader
 - Reads Sqlite3 Db file which you can point to using file chooser dialog.
 Accepted file extension is `.sqlit3`.
 - Displays all the tables and their data in a grid.

+# Docker support
+- Use the `dockerfile` to create an image and a container from the image.
+This will run the Django app in a container.